lr0516/AC209-Spotify/CollaborativeFiltering.md

 ## I. Baseline Model

 We build up the baseline model by simply feeding original (playlist, song) pairs from 50,000 playlists to the Implicit Feedback Factorization model.
-5% playlists from the original MDP dataset are used to train the model, which include 50,000 playlists, 450,000 songs and 3,320,000 (playlist, song) pairs.
+Five percents of the MDP dataset are used to train the model, which include 50,000 playlists, 450,000 songs and 3,320,000 (playlist, song) pairs.